maxritter/diy-thermocam-website/src/pages/thermal-images.md

     section_id: hero
     image: /images/background.jpg
     content: >
-      All images have been created with the Thermovision Software from raw files on the SD card of a DIY-Thermocam with Lepton3.5 160x120 sensor
+      All images have been created with the DIY-Thermocam and the ThermoVision software
   - type: section_grid
     template: section_grid
     section_id: showcase